desdai/SciEvent/README.md

 # LLM Prompts
 We provide our prompt templates in ```baselines/LLM/prompts```.
 Using the abstract texts and these templates, you can evaluate LLMs on provided and downloded abstracts.

+# Annoation Tool
+Our annotation tool is available at ``https://smalldemo.onrender.com/``, and the source code is open at ``https://github.com/priteshshah96/smalldemo``.
+A JSON example for annotation using the tool can be found in the directory ``SciEvent_data/unannotated_example``